rdmolony/til/drop-database-tables-in-tests-via-sqlalchemy.md

-I have a data pipeline that loads text files, enriches them with data from a `MySQL` database & dumps the enriched data to the same `MySQL` database.
+I have a data pipeline that loads text files, enriches them with data from a `Django` `MySQL` database & dumps the enriched data to the same `MySQL` database.

 I want to test this pipeline via `pytest`.
 I can use `sqlalchemy` to ...